LocalStack LogoLocalStack Icon

 Image of LocalStack Ephemeral environments with a LocalStack Sandbox running in the cloud

 Check out our documentation on getting started with Ephemeral Instances.
-The feature is in private beta, and you can reach out to us to get early access!
+The feature is in private preview, and you can reach out to us to get early access!

 We’re excited to introduce CI Analytics, a new feature for comprehensive state browsing and analysis of historical continuous integration (CI) builds.
 This feature integrates into your LocalStack CI workflow, offering insights and supporting our goal to enhance the cloud developer experience throughout the software development lifecycle (SDLC).
 With CI Analytics, you can collect, analyze, and visualize critical metrics from your software CI pipelines, helping you understand the impact of cloud infrastructure changes on CI builds.
 It facilitates root cause analysis for build failures, supports data-driven decisions for continuous improvement, and more.